Eating Healthfully: Tips to Make It Easier

 I often overeat, which does not go hand in hand with a good diet.

-It is certainly not a good idea to eat more than you are hungry for every time you sit down to a meal.
-But almost everyone has polished off a box of cookies in one sitting or stuffed themselves silly at a holiday dinner at least once in their lifetime.
+It is not a good idea to eat more than you are hungry for every time you sit down to a meal.
+But almost everyone has done this at least once.
 The trick is not to beat yourself up about it.
-Eating too much once in a while is not a fatal character flaw.
-In fact, the more you forgive yourself the occasional binge, the easier it is to go back to your regular, healthful eating habits the next day.
-Punishing yourself emotionally about how much or what you have eaten sets up a self-defeating cycle of "being good" and "letting all hell break loose" at the refrigerator door.
-So instead of trying to be perfect and giving up if you cannot; try to be better.
+Eating too much once in a while is not a crime.
+In fact, the more you forgive yourself for these slips, the easier it is to go back to your healthful eating habits the next day.
+Punishing yourself for how much or what you have eaten only makes you want to give up and give in.
+Instead of trying to be perfect and giving up when you cannot; try to be better.
 Even one binge a week less than before is going to improve your health.
-And try to get the number of binges lower and lower.
+Over time, try to get the number of binges lower and lower.

 Myth No. 7: